 KPISOFT has helped the agency initiate a government-wide transformation in performance management processes, replacing legacy systems with a more efficient and digitalized performance appraisal process, and a more standardized and systematic approach.

 It has provided much better visibility on performance goals and helped improve employee engagement and experience, linking employees’ key performance indicators (KPIs) to the overall government strategy.
+Impact

 The improved and transparent performance appraisal process has reduced any unnecessary debates between performance managers and employees over awarded ratings.
 That has resulted in managers seeing a 90% productivity improvement in appraisal review.
-In addition, employees have seen a 75% productivity improvement as they no longer have to deal with various systems and rely on manual process of printing and attaching evidence of performance.
+In addition, employees have seen a 75% productivity improvement as they no longer have to deal with various systems and rely on the manual process of printing and attaching evidence of performance.

 The agency also saw huge cost savings in the tune of about $11.3 million from the retirement of its legacy solution and the resulting lower license fees.
 It was also able to reduce operational expenses by about $106,679, thanks to digitalizing operations, a huge thumbs up as it progresses on its mission of going paperless.